3rd International Scientific Conference “Chemical Technology and Engineering – 2021” will be held online due to the pandemic situation.

 The building is placed apart at the site near St. George’s Cathedral, behind the main building of Lviv Polytechnic.

-Hope to see you at the Conference at Lviv Polytechnic!
+Hope to see you at the Conference at Lviv Polytechnic soon!